learn-co-curriculum/react-ts-import-export/README.md

 ```

 In the example above, we're importing all the exported variables from file
-`RockyMountain.js` as properties on an object called `RMFunctions`.
+`RockyMountain.ts` as properties on an object called `RMFunctions`.
 Since
 `elevation` is not exported, trying to use that function will result in an
 error.